rarisenpai/ai-memory-sdk/README.md

 # AI Memory SDK

-The AI Memory SDK is a lightweight wrapper around [Letta](https://letta.com), a platform for serving stateful agents.
-The memory SDK simplifies the interface to provide a general-purpose memory layer, similar to mem0, Graphiti, and others.
+The AI Memory SDK is a lightweight wrapper around [Letta](https://letta.com)'s advanced memory management capabilities.
+Letta is a platform for building stateful AI agents that truly remember, learn, and evolve.
+The memory SDK exposes Letta's sophisticated memory architecture through a simplified interface for general-purpose use cases like user profiles, conversation summaries, and domain-specific knowledge bases.

-The AI Memory SDK creates a "subconscious agent" (a standard Letta agent) responsible for managing a set of memory blocks.
-Subconscious agents begin asynchronously processing information when they receive messages, and will attempt to update all memory blocks.
-Subconscious agents are designed to be lightweight and efficient, allowing for quick and seamless integration into existing systems.
+Under the hood, the SDK creates a "subconscious agent"—a Letta agent configured to manage memory blocks.
+When you send messages, the agent asynchronously processes them and updates its memory blocks.
+This architecture leverages Letta's core strengths in persistent memory and stateful learning while providing a streamlined API for common memory patterns.

-Memory blocks are scoped to "subjects", which are arbitrary collections of blocks.
+The SDK organizes memory around three concepts:

-- **Subjects**: what memory is “about” (e.g., a particular user, project_alpha, team_support).
-These are just Letta agents under the hood.
+- **Subjects**: what memory is "about" (e.g., `user_sarah`, `project_alpha`, `team_support`).
+Each subject is backed by a Letta agent with its own memory state.
-- **Blocks**: named memory sections under a subject (e.g., human, summary, policies, history, study_guide, preferences).
-Any label and description are permitted.
-Read more on memory blocks [here](https://docs.letta.com/guides/agents/memory-blocks).
+- **Blocks**: named memory sections within a subject (e.g., `human`, `summary`, `policies`, `history`, `preferences`).
+These correspond to Letta's [memory blocks](https://docs.letta.com/guides/agents/memory-blocks)—customizable, labeled sections that persist in the agent's core memory.
-- **Messages**: the conversation turns you feed the agent.
-Adding messages to a `Memory` instance will kick off the agent's processing.
+- **Messages**: conversation turns you send to update memory.
+When you add messages, the Letta agent processes them and updates relevant blocks asynchronously.

-This enables user profiles and summaries, and broader use cases like policy digests, running histories, study guides, briefs — any domain‑specific memory you define.
+This enables user profiles and conversation summaries, plus broader use cases like policy digests, running histories, study guides, or any domain‑specific memory you define.

 See Letta's YouTube channel for more information on how to design memory architecture.
 [This video](https://youtu.be/o4boci1xSbM) provides a general overview.

-Quick mental model:
+Quick mental model—blocks live in the agent's context window (core memory), updated automatically as messages flow through:
 ```
 +========================================+
 |         SYSTEM PROMPT                  |
 +========================================+
-|   LEARNED BLOCKS (SUBJECT)             | <- subconscious agent updates over time
+|   CORE MEMORY (BLOCKS)                 | <- Letta agent updates over time
 |   - <human> ... </human>               |
 |   - <summary> ... </summary>           |
 |   - <policies> ... </policies>         |